gliderlabs/docker-consul/README.md

  * We're going to publish all ports, including internal Consul ports (8300, 8301, 8302), on this IP
  * We set up a volume at `/data` for persistence.
 As an example, we'll bind mount `/mnt` from the host

-Assuming we're on a host with a private IP of 10.0.1.1, we can start the first host agent:
+Assuming we're on a host with a private IP of 10.0.1.1 and the IP of docker bridge docker0 is 172.17.42.1 we can start the first host agent:

 	$ docker run -d -h node1 -v /mnt:/data \
 		-p 10.0.1.1:8300:8300 \